sanghamitradash021/PivotHead/documentation/docs/Why-we-use-pivothead.md

 ## Conclusion

 PivotHead combines the power of traditional pivot tables with the flexibility and performance of modern JavaScript.
 Whether you're building internal dashboards, customer-facing analytics tools, or complex reporting systems, PivotHead provides the features and performance you need to turn data into insights.

-Ready to get started?
-Check out our [Getting Started Guide](./getting-started) or dive into the [API Reference](./api-reference) to learn more.